LT-IntroToAI-SY2526/assignment6-part1-per4-AlexZ-0/a6_part1_writeup.md

 What does the R² score tell you about your model?
 What does it mean if R² is close to 1?
 What if it's close to 0?

 **YOUR ANSWER:**
+It tells you how accirate a model is.The closer R1 is to 1, the more accurate the predictions are, and closer to 0 mean less accurate